-FIG. 2.
-Single particle energy levels as a function of the adimensional flux α , corresponding to the lowest region of the spectrum for the annular billiard with $\lambda = 10$.
+Fig. 2.
+Single particle energy levels as a function of the adimensional flux α , corresponding to the lowest region of the spectrum for the annular billiard with $\lambda=10$.
 The circles correspond to exact values obtained from the zeros of the cross products of Bessel functions.
-The small dots lines are the quadratic fits.
+The lines of small dots are the quadratic fits.
 See the text for details.